Dzeko & Torres: 2013—2016

 In 2013, Dzeko & Torres released their collaborative single "Togi", with Crossways, on Monstercat.
-In April 2014 they were working with Tiësto's Musical Freedom label, releasing several singles.
-In 2014 a music video for the Tiësto and Dzeko & Torres Remix of "Anywhere For You" by John Martin was released on YouTube.
+In April 2014, they were working with Tiësto's Musical Freedom label, releasing several singles.
+In 2014, a music video for the Tiësto and Dzeko & Torres Remix of "Anywhere For You" by John Martin was released on YouTube.
 The video shows scenes from John Martin's original video along with added footage of the DJs in action and lyrics.
-In February 2014 they returned to Monstercat to release their remix of Pegboard Nerds' "Bassline Kickin'".
+In February 2014, they returned to Monstercat to release their remix of Pegboard Nerds' "Bassline Kickin'".
 They continued to tour as of July 2014, performing at the Annual Summer White Party in Salt Lake City.

 In 2016, Dzeko and Torres announced that they would be halting their partnership to focus on their solo careers.
+However, Torres still co-produces Dzeko's solo work, but is uncredited, because Torres didn't want to tour anymore.

 In August 2020 however, Torres released his first single as a solo artist titled "Come Down" featuring Mkla.